kn1ghtm0nster/Bitcoin-Tracker/README.md

 ## FAQs:

 - __Q:__ "Can I clone this repo and use the tool myself locally?"
     - __A:__ Sure!
-If you do use this with your own projects, All I ask is for credit on the overall code itself along with the API.
+If you do use this with your own projects, All I ask is for credit on the JS code and credit to the kind devs who developed the API endpoints.
 Other than that feel free to track the "__stonks__" to your heart's content.
-    - __WARNING!__ Please adhere to the rate limitations for the external api tool.
+    - __WARNING!__ Please adhere to the rate limitations for the external api.

 - __Q:__ "Is this an open source project?"
     - __A:__ I wouldn't really call this an "open source project" but if you have any ideas for making the UI or overall logic better, faster, or cleaner, feel free to submit pull requests and I will review once time allows.